 Effective for: All distances

-I know that this isn’t what you were thinking when I said “weapon” for self-defense.
+I know this isn’t what you thought when I said “weapon” for self-defense.
 But screaming is proven to prevent assaults.
 (6)

 When you scream, you are: